Scott Snyder: 2000s

 Snyder's first collection of stories, Voodoo Heart, was published by the Dial Press in June 2006.
 The collection received starred reviews from Publishers Weekly and Booklist, and was a Kirkus Reviews "Hot Debut" of the year.
 The New York Times published a positive review by author Andrew Sean Greer in the Sunday Book Review.

 Stephen King picked two of the included stories—"Wreck" and "Dumpster Tuesday"—for the 2007 The Best American Short Stories anthology shortlist.
 Voodoo Heart was shortlisted for The Story Prize in 2006.

 In 2008, Snyder wrote a short story called The Thirteenth Egg for the anthology Who Can Save Us Now?
 Brand-New Superheroes and Their Amazing (Short) Stories.

 In 2009, Snyder began writing for Marvel Comics.
-His first foray into the genre was a one-shot focusing on the first Human Torch, part of Marvel's 70th anniversary celebrations.
+His first foray into the superhero genre was a one-shot focusing on the first Human Torch, part of Marvel's 70th anniversary celebrations.
 He later wrote the four-issue miniseries, Iron Man: Noir, which debuted in April 2010.

 By the late 2000s, Snyder had taught writing at New York University, Columbia University, and Sarah Lawrence College.